Sparrow Control

 The only way to rid the nesting box of sparrows is to deter the male sparrow from nesting.
 There are various ways to do this:

-- Continually remove the sparrow nest, or wait and remove the eggs and nest.
+- Continually remove the sparrow nest and discard away from box, or wait and remove the eggs and nest.

 - Leave the box door open for a week or more.